gladly-team/next-firebase-auth/README.md

 ### Using the Firebase App

-You may want to access the Firebase JS SDK or admin apps.
-To do so, you can use [`getFirebaseClient`](#getfirebaseclient--appapp) and [`getFirebaseAdmin`](#getfirebaseadmin--appapp).
+You may want to access the Firebase admin module or Firebase JS SDK.

+To use the Firebase admin module, you can use [`getFirebaseAdmin`](#getfirebaseadmin--appapp).
 If you prefer, you can instead choose to initialize Firebase yourself _prior_ to initializing `next-firebase-auth`.
 [Here's some example code](https://github.com/gladly-team/next-firebase-auth/discussions/61#discussioncomment-323977) with this pattern.

+To use the Firebase JS SDK, simply import Firebasse as you normally would to use in your page or component.

 ### Testing and Mocking with Jest